Pumpkin Bread Pudding

 Like I mentioned, this is a very easy recipe (just be sure to read through the tips section below.)

-2. In a very big bowl, combine pumpkin puree, half and half, milk, pumpkin pie spice, salt, eggs, both sugars, and vanilla.
-Mix well to blend.
+- In a very big bowl, combine pumpkin puree, half and half, milk, pumpkin pie spice, salt, eggs, both sugars, and vanilla.
+Whisk well to blend.

-3. Cut the bread in to large 1 inch square cubes.
+- Cut the loaf of bread in to large 1 inch square cubes.
 I do not recommend smaller than a full inch cube.

-4. Add the bread cubes to the pumpkin mixture and stir to coat.
+- Add the bread cubes to the pumpkin custard mixture and stir to coat.
 Allow them to soak for 10 minutes, stirring if needed to keep them coated.

 Serving suggestions

-You can eat this bread pudding as is but I like to top it with a drizzle of caramel sauce or maple syrup.
-You can also try it topped with powdered sugar, chopped pecans or walnuts, whipped cream, or even vanilla ice cream!
+You can eat this bread pudding as is but I like to top it with a drizzle of caramel sauce, chocolate syrup, or maple syrup.
+You can also try it topped with powdered sugar, chopped pecans or walnuts, whipped cream, or even a scoop of vanilla ice cream!

 If you try this recipe please comment and rate it below, I love hearing from you!